SuperNOVAS v1.2

 enum novas_planet naif_to_novas_planet ( long id)

 Converts a NAIF ID to a NOVAS major planet ID.
-It account for the different IDs used for Sun, Moon and SSB.
-Otherwise NAIF planet barycenters are mapped to the corresponding bodies, except EMB (3), which will return -1.
-NAIF body centers n99 (e.g. 399 for Earth), are mapped to the corresponding NOVAS planet number n.
+It account for the different IDs used for Sun, Moon, SSB, EMB and the Pluto system.
+Otherwise NAIF planet barycenters are mapped to the corresponding bodies.
+NAIF body centers n99 (e.g. 399 for Earth) are mapped to the corresponding NOVAS planet number n.
 All other NAIF IDs will return -1, indicating no match to a NOVAS planet ID.

 Parameters